riser-platform/riser-server/config/infra/kubeapplier/README.md

 kubectl create secret kube-applier --namespace kube-applier --from-literal=GIT_SYNC_REPO=https://github.com/my-org/my-state-repo
 ```

-> :information_source: If the state repo is not public be sure to incldue the username/password or auth token with read access e.g. For github  `https://oauthtoken:<YOUR-OAUTH-TOKEN>@github.com/...`.
+> :information_source: If the `riser-state` is private be sure to include the username/password or auth token with read access e.g. For github  `https://oauthtoken:<YOUR-OAUTH-TOKEN>@github.com/...`.
 It is possible to use a [SSH key instead](https://github.com/kubernetes/git-sync/blob/master/docs/ssh.md).